MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -NotifyPolicyTipCustomTextTranslations
-The NotifyPolicyTipCustomTextTranslations parameter specifies the localized policy tip text that's shown when the conditions of the rule are met based on the client settings.
+The NotifyPolicyTipCustomTextTranslations parameter specifies the localized policy tip text that's shown when the conditions of the rule are met, based on the client settings.
 This parameter uses the syntax `CultureCode:Text`.

 Valid culture codes are supported values from the Microsoft .NET Framework CultureInfo class.
 For example, da-DK for Danish or ja-JP for Japanese.
 For more information, see [CultureInfo Class](https://learn.microsoft.com/dotnet/api/system.globalization.cultureinfo).